 Careers

-Forest Ridge School of the Sacred Heart welcomes students, adults and families into a learning environment which respects and strives for diversity, openness, understanding and acceptance of all human beings.
+Forest Ridge School of the Sacred Heart, an independent school for girls in grades 5-12, welcomes students, adults and families into an inclusive global learning environment which respects and strives for diversity, openness, understanding and acceptance of all human beings.

 Successful applicants at Forest Ridge are: